shivanidoshi26/Interactive-Lab-Hub/Lab 4/README.md

 <img src="media/p8.jpg" width="600">

-For the next iteration of the interactive piggybank, I would like to make the following changes/improvements:
+For any next iterations of the interactive piggybank, I would make the following changes/improvements:
 - Automate the coin adding, so that the user doesn't have to specify the number of coins being added
 - Fix irregularities in performance by cleaning up the capacitive sensor connections
 - Use a slightly bigger box and enclose all the items more tightly/compactly
 - Include a feature that allows you to decrement the amount of coins that are in the bank

-### Part 2.

-Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design.

-Reiterating:
-### Deliverables for this lab are:
-1. Sketches/photos of device designs
-1. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc.
-3. "Works like" prototypes: show us what the device can do
-4. "Acts like" prototypes: videos/storyboards/other means of showing how a person would interact with the device
-5. Submit these in the lab 4 folder of your class [Github page], either as links or uploaded files.
-Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same for each person in the group.